2.6. Data Flow¶

 </table>>]

-The above graph does not specify an implementation—assuming \(f\) and \(g\) are pure functions (see Section 2.4.1), the same result is obtained if (a) full sequences are passed between the nodes, or (b) one element per sequence is passed at a time.
-Whether option (a) or (b) is chosen as the processing implementation depends on the data and the overall constraints on the program.
+The above graph does not specify an implementation—assuming \(f\) and \(g\) are pure functions (see Section 2.4.1), the same result is obtained if (a) full families are passed between the nodes, or (b) one element per family is passed at a time.
+Determining whether option (a) or (b) is more efficient depends on the data passed between the nodes and the overall constraints on the program.

 This calculation requires three separate steps: